jetbrains-academy/kotlin-onboarding-introduction/WarmUp/Introduction/task.md

 - `if` expressions;
 - `or` and `and` boolean operations;
-- basic facts about the List collection, built-in functions to work with it, basic facts about lambda expressions in these built-in functions;
+- basic facts about the List collection, built-in functions to work with it, basic facts about lambda expressions in these built-in functions.
-- `random` function.

 ### Project example